Yes, we all need it, but why, and what is it and what does it do?

 "It truly is an amazing mineral."

-We all need Magnesium which according to the Australian Ministry of Health is required for more than 300 functions of the human body’s biochemistry.
+We all need Magnesium and it's required for more than 300 functions of the human body’s biochemistry.
 We need it for energy, brain function, DNA function, muscle and nerve function and blood glucose levels as well as the proper functioning of the heart.
 Magnesium may also prevent problems during pregnancy.
 So are we getting enough through our diets?

 High doses of magnesium taken orally may become problematic for the GI tract.
 Basically, they can upset your digestive system causing nausea and diarrhoea.

-So transdermal or topical magnesium avoids the digestive system completely, thus avoiding the digestive problems.
+So transdermal or topical magnesium avoid the digestive system completely, thus avoiding the digestive problems.
 In the words of M. Sircus: